puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode-site-discovery.md

 ### Configure the Site Discovery sample report

-Use the following procedure to create a sample report that uses three3 data sources: the sites a user visits, information about their system, and the document modes used by the sites.
+Use the following procedure to create a sample report that uses three data sources: the sites a user visits, information about their system, and the document modes used by the sites.
 This report helps you identify sites that may depend on legacy document modes.

 1. Copy the report **SCCM_Report-Site_Discovery.rdl** to your Configuration Manager server.
 2. Install [Microsoft Report Builder](https://docs.microsoft.com/sql/reporting-services/install-windows/install-report-builder?view=sql-server-ver15).